entando/entando-docs/vuepress/docs/next/docs/consume/entando-apis.md

 ## Enable the Swagger UI

-The Swagger UI can be enabled or disabled in a running Entando instance by modifying the `SPRING_PROFILES_ACTIVE` environment variable for the `entando-de-app` container.
+The Swagger UI can be enabled or disabled in a running Entando instance by modifying the environment variable `SPRING_PROFILES_ACTIVE` in the `entando-de-app` container.

 1. (Optional) Scale the deployment `spec.replicas` to 0.

 >This is necessary if you're using an in-memory database as in the default quickstart configuration.
 This will prevent database errors on immediate restarts when the deployment is changed.

 2. Edit the `entando-de-app` deployment.
-If you have different names for deployment and namespace, adjust the command below accordingly.
+If you have different names for namespace and deployment, adjust the command accordingingly.

 >Use the [ent CLI](../getting-started/entando-cli.md) to send commands to Kubernetes from the host machine.
 ```